-During times of worry, we all have bouts of depression or anxiety—it’s totally normal.
-However, when these feelings are long-lasting or arise without cause, it can become a problem.
+During times of worry, we all have bouts of depression or anxiety, and this is normal.
+However, when these feelings are long-lasting or arise without cause, they can become a problem.

 According to a study by the World Health Organisation (WHO), depression is the leading cause of disability worldwide.

 This makes it important to understand how you should manage depression in the workplace.

 Employees suffering from poor wellbeing are less productive and are absent more often, leading to fewer profits for you.
 So you need to be looking out for your employee wellbeing.

 This piece explores the options available for you to manage depression at work.
 In it, we’ll discover the steps you can take to protect an employee coping with depression at work and help them overcome it.